 then putting it into effect.

-So, a few tactics for when hard times hit.
-But if those aren't already here, let's not borrow trouble because you may have a goal or six to begin pursuing—or a fun activity to explore.
-If you've already begun one of those, three cheers and a parade!
+And there you have them, a few tactics for when hard times hit.
+But if such times aren't actually here, let's not borrow trouble.
+Save that energy for those goals you're looking at—or a fun activity you'd like to explore.
+If you've already begun, three cheers and a parade!
 If not, how about now?